 Previously Dr. Rehman was a professor of clinical anesthesiology and critical care and professor of pediatrics at the University of Pennsylvania School of Medicine.
 He held numerous leadership roles at the Children's Hospital of Philadelphia, including director of transplant anesthesia, and was the anesthesia team leader for the world's first bilateral hand transplant and several conjoint twin separations.
 He also developed the first biomedical informatics program within a pediatric anesthesia and critical care program while at Children’s Hospital of Philadelphia, where he was the first endowed chair in biomedical informatics and entrepreneurial sciences.

 Dr. Rehman is board certified in pediatrics, pediatric anesthesia, anesthesiology, clinical informatics and critical care medicine.
 A graduate of Mysore Medical College, Mysore, India, he completed a pediatric residency at Chicago’s Cook County Hospital, an anesthesia residency at the University of Miami, and a fellowship in pediatric anesthesiology and critical care at Children’s Hospital of Philadelphia.
 He also completed training in biomedical informatics from Oregon Health and Science University and business training from the Wharton School of Business.
 He is the author of more than 60 original research publications and review articles and more than 80 scientific abstracts.
 His leadership roles at the national level include serving as chair of the Biomedical Informatics and Technology Group of the Society for Pediatric Anesthesia and president of the Society for Technology in Anesthesia.

-John H Stroger Jr Hospital f/k/a Cook County Children's Hospital
+John H Stroger Jr Hospital of Cook County

 07/01/1988 - 06/30/1991